Visa Inc.(V) - Stock detail

 Strategy Summary

-4. Profit-Taking & Horizon: This is a 3-6 month investment horizon based on the continuation of the trend and fundamental story.
+4. Time Horizon: This is a 3-6 month investment thesis to capture the re-rating from the positive strategic news and a return to fundamental fair value.

 AI Bull vs AI Bear